svs-ong/web-svs-ong/site/modul-1/introduction/practice.md

   - Verify and fix any broken links across the entire website to ensure seamless navigation.

 2. **Stylize the Home Page:**
   - Follow the guidelines in `design.pdf` to style the home page.
 Apply the required CSS to match the specified design.
+Try to do your best, you will continue this task after layout course.